erinata/SublimeBullet/README.md

-# SublimeBullet (version 0.1.1)
+# SublimeBullet (version 0.2.0)

 This is a Sublime Text plugin for markdown style Bullet points and Number lists.
 It automatically add * , +and - for unordered lists, > for blockquotes, and numbered items for number lists.

 ## Installation

+Install using Package Control (Recommanded)

+1. I guess most Sublime Text 2 users are using Sublime Package Control.
+If not, pleast install in from here <http://wbond.net/sublime_packages/package_control>
+2. Go to Preference > Package Control, and Choose "Install Package"
+3. Choose the package named "Bullet" to install it

+Install manually

-1. Download the package from https://github.com/downloads/erinata/SublimeBullet/SublimeBullet-0.1.0.zip
+1. Download the repo
-2. Extract the folder SublimeBullet
-3. Copy the SublimeBullet folder to the package folder of SublimeText 2
+2. Copy everything in the repo to a folder named "MarkdownBuild" under the package folder of SublimeText 2 (create it if it doesn't exist)

 ## Usage